top of page

 sound mixer lighting designer teacher fight director actor writer designer production manager singer director composer sound mixer lighting designer teacher fight director actor writer designer production manager singer director composer sound mixer lighting designer teacher fight director actor writer designer production manager singer director composer what's coming up 17th April 2024 statement about our future our free newsletter Every fortnight we’ll send info on upcoming opportunities, announcements and news of interest to MENA+ people in the industry. who we are A new arts organisation for UK-based professionals who are connected to the MENA+ region (Middle East, North Africa and the surrounding area). we celebrate the talent of our membership. strive to be at the heart of conversations around our identity. be our own support network. lobby for the appropriate representation. advocate for change to increase access and opportunities for employment. find out more our directory For too long people have said ‘If only we could find a (fill in the blank) from the MENA region.
 We are here and it’s time to be seen.
 Our directory aims to list the MENA+ arts professionals currently working in the UK live and recorded Arts.
 This includes - but is not limited to - creatives, technicians and academics. directory get our free newsletter * these fields are required I accept terms & conditions.
 View terms here. submit MENA+ region for us is Afghanistan, Algeria, Armenia, Assyria, Azerbaijan, Bahrain, Cyprus, Egypt, Iran, Iraq, Israel, Jordan, Kurdistan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, South Sudan, Sudan, Syria, Tajikistan, Tunisia, Türkiye, United Arab Emirates, Western Sahara and Yemen.
 When reading this list, please also be aware of our Value Statement which you can read here what does MENA+ mean?
 If you like what we are doing, please consider making a donation.
 No amount is too small. our Go Fund Me page

-• lobbying | MENA Arts UK
+• single view | MENA Arts UK

-• privacy policy | MENA Arts UK
+• open letter | MENA Arts UK

 • grid view | MENA Arts UK